Saksham-Shrey/PlanetFinder/README.md

 <p><em>(It should now prompt you to install some extensions which are required for running the node.js executable file i.e app.js.
 Go ahead and install them.)</em></p>
 <p><em>(If you don't have node installed locally in your local machine, install it now)</em></p>
 <br>
-<li> Now, navigate to the cloned repo folder in your machine using the CLI (say Mac's 'Terminal') <em>[Note: The app.js file should be on the same directory level as in the one which you are at (In simple terms, enter 'ls' in the terminal and press enter while being inside the cloned repo folder and if app.js gets listed, you are good to go)]</em></li>
+<li> Now, navigate to the cloned repo folder in your machine using the CLI (say Mac's 'Terminal') <em></li>
+<p>[Note: The app.js file should be on the same directory level as in the one which you are at (In simple terms, enter 'ls' in the terminal and press enter while being inside the cloned repo folder and if app.js gets listed, you are good to go)]</em></p>
 <br>
 <li> Type the following command and run it: </li>